 This cannot be stressed enough: your UPI PIN is your ultimate security key.
 Never share it with anyone, not even family members or bank representatives.
 When entering your PIN on your phone, ensure no one is looking over your shoulder.

 Consider changing your UPI PIN regularly, perhaps every few months, to maintain an extra layer of security.
-This simple habit can greatly reduce your risk.
+This simple habit can greatly reduce your risk of fraud.

 Verify All Details